royalh23/landing-page/README.md

-This project is about a landing page created with HTML & CSS.
+This project demonstrates my HTML & CSS skills by creating a landing page.
+In this project, I've used various HTML & CSS features such as:
+- FlexBox;
+- <div> elements;
+- Various CSS selectors like type, class and descendant combinator selectors.